CInet/Data-Selfadhesivity-in-lattices/index.md

 ### Coatoms and irreducibles

-Given the axioms of a family of CI models in CNF, it is easy to enumerate the coatoms and irreducible elements using their definitions:
+Given the axioms of a family of CI models in CNF, it is easy to enumerate the coatoms and irreducible models using their definitions:

 - A CI model $\mathcal{M}$ is a *coatom* in $\mathfrak{f}(N)$ if the only strict superset in $\mathfrak{f}(N)$ is the full CI model $\mathcal{K}(N)$.